 Tom Morey's Circle-and-Line Symbols

-But Tom Morey believes we could all adopt a better and easier to read numeral system.
+But Tom Morey believes we could adopt a better, easier-to-read numerical system.

 "You've got our version, the Roman numerals, and they are all different from the ones used in Asian countries."